Raii-Azevedo/FoodFinder/README.md

 ## The Food Finder

-- Food Finder, é um buscador de comida que usa o recurso de busca do yelp para buscar estabelecimentos por geolocalização.
+- FoodFinder é um aplicativo que busca estabelecimentos de acordo com o tipo de alimento buscado.
+O processo de geolocalização foi feito com auxilio do API do Yelp.
-- Food Finder, is a finder that uses the yelp search feature to search for establishments by geolocation.
+- FoodFinder is an application that searches establishments according to the type of food sought.
+The geolocation process was done with the help of the Yelp API.

 ## Tecnologia

 Aqui estão as tecnologias utilizadas nesse projeto: